p4ali/Notes/coursera/scala_stream_and_lazy_eval.md

 ## Stream
-Stream is very similar to List, except it uses call-by-name for tail.
+Stream is very similar to List, except it uses call-by-name for tail. i.e., A Scala Stream is the head of the stream and a function that can construct the rest of the Stream.
 So if you want to avoid computing the tail of a sequence until it is needed or the evaluation result (which might be never) The tail is evaluated only on demand.
 ```scala